nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline2/backtranslation/chapter5_chapter_5_repentance_from_dead_works.md

 1.  **Icebreaker Question:** *“When you hear the word ‘repentance,’ what feelings or thoughts come to mind?”*

 <!-- p141 -->
-2.  **Exploring Scripture:** *Read <span class="x-scripture" data-type="ref" data-book="2 Corinthians" data-chapter="7" data-verses="10" data-lang="en" data-version="NKJV">2 Corinthians 7:10</span>.
+2.  **Exploring Scripture:** *Read <span class="x-scripture" data-book="2CO" data-chapter="7" data-lang="en" data-type="ref" data-verses="10" data-version="NKJV">2 Corinthians 7:10</span>.
 How is “godly sorrow” different from worldly sorrow?
 Why is this distinction important?*

 <!-- p142 -->
 3.  **Dead Works:** *Discuss the characteristics of “dead works” (for example, ineffective, unfruitful, lifeless).
 How can we avoid them or turn from them in our everyday lives?*

 <!-- p143 -->
-4.  **The Role of the Holy Spirit:** *Read <span class="x-scripture" data-type="ref" data-book="John" data-chapter="16" data-verses="13" data-lang="en" data-version="NKJV">John 16:13</span>.
+4.  **The Role of the Holy Spirit:** *Read <span class="x-scripture" data-book="JHN" data-chapter="16" data-lang="en" data-type="ref" data-verses="13" data-version="NKJV">John 16:13</span>.
 How does the Holy Spirit guide us in repentance and truth?
 Share a personal experience where you sensed the Spirit guiding you to change.*

 <!-- p144 -->
-5.  **Practical Repentance:** *What does it mean to “renew a steadfast spirit” as David prayed in <span class="x-scripture" data-type="ref" data-book="Psalm" data-chapter="51" data-verses="10" data-lang="en" data-version="NKJV">Psalm 51:10</span>?
+5.  **Practical Repentance:** *What does it mean to “renew a steadfast spirit” as David prayed in <span class="x-scripture" data-book="Psalm" data-chapter="51" data-lang="en" data-type="ref" data-verses="10" data-version="NKJV">Psalm 51:10</span>?
 How can we cultivate this in our lives?*

 <!-- p145 -->
 ## References